pldi23-eqlog-ae/artifact/README.md

 ### Claim #4

 Invoking `make herbie` will run the Herbie floating-point optimization tool, once with `EqLog` as the equality saturation engine and once with `egg` as the equality saturation engine.
-This may take more than an hour, and when it finishes, it will plots at `herbie-eqlog/egglogdata`.
-The `herbie-eqlog/egglogdata/errorhist.pdf` plot should look quite similar to Figure 11 in the paper, demonstrating the `EqLog` achieves similar performance to `egg`.
+This may take more than two hours, and when it finishes, it will generate plots at `herbie-eqlog/egglogdata`.

+Specifically, we claim that the `herbie-eqlog/egglogdata/errorhist.pdf` plot should look quite similar to Figure 11 in the paper, demonstrating the `EqLog` achieves similar performance to `egg`.